mirochaj/ares/doc/example_21cm_multipop.rst

 Models with Multiple Source Populations
 =========================================
-ARES can handle an arbitrary number of source populations.
+*ares* can handle an arbitrary number of source populations.
 To access this functionality, create a dictionary representing each source population of interest.
 Below, we'll create one population of PopII stars and one of PopIII stars: